Home » pub » Calculators » EMI Calculator with Amortization Schedule

 In the Advanced Options section, click "Add lump sum prepayment" and enter the month number and the amount.
 The calculator rebuilds the amortisation schedule showing the reduced balance and interest from that month forward.
 You can add multiple prepayment events.

-The amortisation schedule shows every payment across the entire loan tenure — the month number, calendar date, EMI amount, principal portion, interest portion, any extra payment, and the outstanding balance after the payment.
+The amortisation schedule shows every payment across the full loan tenure — including the month number, calendar date, EMI amount, principal portion, interest portion, any extra payment, and the outstanding balance after each payment.
 You can view it monthly or annually, and download it as Excel.